OWASP/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 The above-mentioned approach supports modern agile (testing) practices, e.g. agile testing, test-driven development or scrum events.

 Criteria documentation:
-One possible way to achieve great documentation after pen-testing an attack pattern against the current system is to expand an instance (object) of the attack pattern (class) with an adjusted exploitation and mitigation section.
+One possible way to achieve great documentation after penetration testing an attack pattern against the current system is to expand an instance (object) of the attack pattern (class) with an adjusted exploitation and mitigation section.
-The exploitation section should describe in detail, how the exploit was carried out, including technical details.
+The exploitation section should describe in detail and reproducibly, how the exploit was carried out, including technical details.
 The criteria, as mentioned in the LS-Design phase, describes the probability, the exploitability for security, and the severity of the attack.
 The penetration tester now has the task to add specific comments to each of these criteria according to the elaborated, practical exploit.
 The mitigation section should also follow the previously elaborated criteria schema.
 Here, the tester can attach mitigation strategies to the document.
 One way to add structure to this chapter is to derive mitigation procedures according to well-known security goals, i.e. system hardening, authentication, encryption, authorization, intrusion detection systems, auditing/logging as well as – even if not recommended by the “Security of Design” principles – obfuscation techniques.

 ##### ASSESSMENT
 * Are identified attack pattern structured and tested within a communicated structure?
-* Do projects use version control management for pen-testing?
-C
+* Do projects use version control management for penetration testing?
 * Do projects integrate practical exploitation and mitigation comments for every attack pattern?

 ##### RESULTS
-* Establishment of a structure for pen-testing in the attack pattern catalogue
+* Establishment of a structure for penetration testing in the attack pattern catalogue
 * Introduction of additional layering of structure depending on one’s own needs
-* Introduction of version management framework for pen-testing and detailed exploitation and mitigation library
+* Introduction of version management framework for penetration testing and detailed exploitation and mitigation library

 ##### SUCCESS METRICS
 * >75% of projects assessed attack paths
-* >50% of projects use version management for pen-testing
+* >50% of projects use version management for penetration testing
 * >75% of projects document exploitation & mitigation with standard criteria

 ##### COSTS